Spanish Foreign Service: Economic and Trade Offices Network

-Spain's Economic and Trade Offices as of 22 October 2025.
+Spain's Economic and Trade Offices.

 The Ministry of Economy, Trade and Business, through the Secretariat of State for Trade, has an extensive international network of offices focused on promoting Spanish business.
-As of 2025, it was composed by 105 Economic and Trade Officies.
+As of 2026, it was composed by 107 Economic and Trade Officies.
 They are part of the corresponding embassy or permanent representation.

 This network belonged to the Ministry of Foreign Affairs until the beginning of the 20th century.
 Since then, new economic ministries assumed the responsibilities over international trade, creating in 1929 the position of trade attaché in the Ministry of National Economy and, in 1930, a new specialized corp of trade experts.
 Nowadays, the offices are integrated by Economic and Trade Counsellors that are freely appointed by the minister of economy among members of the High Corps of Spanish State Economists and Trade Experts (LASEE § 45).

 Foreign Service staff

 To be considered part of the Foreign Service, the public employee must to be occupying an official post within a Diplomatic Mission or Representation, or in a Consulate [LASEE § 54(2)].
-If the Spanish employee is posted in a European delegation or a joint diplomatic post, it will only be considered Spanish Foreign Service staff if he or she occupies a position provided for in the staffing table of the General State Administration [LASEE § 54(3)].
+If the Spanish employee is posted in a European delegation or a joint diplomatic post, it will only be considered Spanish Foreign Service staff if they occupies a position provided for in the staffing table of the General State Administration [LASEE § 54(3)].

 If they need general or specific training, it is provided by the Diplomatic School.

-As of January 2025, the State Foreign Service consisted of over 7,600 people.
+As of January 2026, the State Foreign Service consisted of over 7,900 people.
 This includes: